 In this section, you’ll discover the best photo-editing apps for general adjustments.
 With the apps on this list, you can adjust exposure, enhance colors, crop, sharpen, and more.

 Snapseed is one of the most popular photo-editing apps on the market – and for good reason.
-It’s very intuitive and easy to use, which makes it great for beginners.
-At the same time, Snapseed offers a lot of control for more skilled users.
+It’s very intuitive and easy to use, which makes it perfect for beginners.
+At the same time, Snapseed offers a lot of control for more skilled users thanks to features such as selective editing, curves, perspective correction, and much more.

 You don’t need to pay any fees for using Snapseed, nor are there in-app upgrades; it’s completely free.
 So if you’re after a beginner-friendly photo editor that can do pretty much anything, Snapseed is a great choice.

-If you want to use Lightroom Mobile to speed up your workflow, check out this article.
+The paid plan offers a wide variety of additional features, including a healing brush, selective adjustments, geometry tools, batch editing, RAW editing, and perspective corrections.
+(Note: If you want to use Lightroom Mobile to speed up your workflow, check out this article.)

 Adobe Photoshop is the industry standard for photo editing.
 Its mobile version is divided into three smaller and specialized apps; the basic editor is Photoshop Express.